sansmoraxz/webnngo-demo/README.md

 Please ensure that you have WebNN api enabled in your browser.

-For chromium browsers you may do it through `chrome://flags` then search for `Enables WebNN API` and change the value to `Enabled`.
+For chromium browsers you may do it through `chrome://flags/#web-machine-learning-neural-network` and change the value to `Enabled`.
 It is not yet available in firefox though.

 ### Conclusion: